 This project aimed to identify and understand the ways in which the three processes are complementing and supporting each other.
-It will look at the relationship between recommendations produced by the three mechanisms, and also at what impact the UPR has had on Treaty Body reporting and Special Procedures engagement.
+It looked at the relationship between recommendations produced by the three mechanisms, and also at what impact the UPR has had on Treaty Body reporting and Special Procedures engagement.
 The project, taking this analysis into account, proposed ways in which the interaction of the three processes might be strengthened

 The system of communicating with the international human rights mechanisms has evolved steadily over many decades.
 Today, the system is highly complex and lacks proper coordination.
 There are serious questions as to its accessibility for people on the ground and as to its effectiveness in actually helping people.

 The project therefore looked at the historical evolution of petitioning the human rights system (Treaty Bodies, Special Procedures, the Confidential Complaints Procedure etc.), and took a fresh look at whether the system is ‘fit for purpose.’
-It will suggest new ideas for how the system could be reformed to make it more cost-efficient, accessible responsive and effective.
+It suggested new ideas for how the system could be reformed to make it more cost-efficient, accessible responsive and effective.

 The creation of the Universal Periodic Review (UPR), a system of peer review under which the human rights record of every state is scrutinised by the international community, was one of the major innovation of the Human Rights Council.
 As we approach the end of the UPR’s second cycle, it is important to review the mechanism’s achievements and failures, understand the degree to which it has resulted in measurable improvements on the ground, and identify ways in which it can be improved in the future.

 Recently, there has been an increasingly politicised and polarised debate on the value of country-specific Special Rapporteurs – with a number of States calling for this tool to be removed from the Human Rights Council altogether.
 Unfortunately, to-date there has been relatively little objective evidence gathered in support of claims on both sides of the discussion – particularly in relation to effectiveness and impact of country-specific work by the UN Special Procedures.